CGPI98.7wk -1.4%

 6.2 Consumer-sector equity research

-Analysts covering Loblaw Companies (L.TO), Empire Company (EMP.A.TO), Metro Inc. (MRU.TO), and George Weston (WN.TO) can track banner-level price competitiveness in real time.
+Analysts covering Loblaw Companies (L.TO), Empire Company (EMP.A.TO), Metro Inc. (MRU.TO), and George Weston (WN.TO) can track banner-level price competitiveness week by week.
 Specific signals:

 • Banner basket-cost divergence → pricing-strategy shifts.